weisongwen/AAE5306_2025-26S1/README.md

+# AAE5306 - Guidance and Navigation
-# PX4 / MAVROS Environment Setup Guide
+## PX4 / MAVROS Environment Setup Guide
 This guide walks you through installing the PX4 Autopilot toolchain, configuring MAVROS, and running simulation demos that showcase the Iris drone with additional sensors (Velodyne LiDAR, Intel RealSense D435i, GNSS, and IMU).
 A pre-packaged archive with extra models is available in `PX4-Autopilot.zip`; downloading and expanding it is recommended before you begin.

 ## Repository Contents